A premium newsletter is a subscription business that generates sustainable recurring revenue by sending unique content to its members via email.

 Since then the publication has gone on to become very successful, with a free weekly newsletter, and daily news analysis for paid members.
 The Information members also get access to a whole host of other member benefits like exclusive articles and access to a Slack community.
 The Information has a $399 annual plan which thousands of subscribers pay for!

 Advisorator generated more than $12k within the first year

 Freelance journalist Jared Newman ran a free newsletter for two years, and noticed there was a demand for something more focused on tech advice.
 So Advisorator was born, which has $5/month and $50/year subscriptions, and attracted 200 subscribers in the first year.

 “Nothing compares to the freedom of running your own publication, in which people have invested specifically in hearing what you have to say”

 Explorers Club gained over 15,000 subscribers in the first year

-These examples include solo creators, smaller independent publishers and larger publications with a team behind it.
-But what is interesting is that the size of the organisation doesn’t necessarily correlate with its success.
-It’s entirely possible to generate large amounts of sustainable revenue and run a full membership business as a writer, creator or solo founder.
+These examples include solo creators, smaller independent publishers, and larger publications with a team behind them.
+But what is interesting is that the size of the organization doesn’t necessarily correlate with its success.
+It’s entirely possible to generate large amounts of sustainable revenue and run a full membership business as a writer, creator, or solo founder.
 Equally, this business model works well for publishing teams at scale.

 Why use email and not something else?